CYB3R-JUNKI3/Terminator-Resistance-VR/README.md

 ---

-:question: _SteamVR keeps launching when I start the game_

-:bulb: Add "-nohmd" to the game's Launch Properties

----

 :question: _Game is crashing and/or won't launch_

 :bulb: If you used the older v1028 mod REMOVE "-nohmd" from the game's Launch Properties